ChaosDynamix/Arcadia/guide/system/timezone.md

 # {{ page.title }}
 {: .no_toc }

-This page describes how to setup the timezone related configurations of the system.
+This page describes how to setup the timezone configuration of the system and synchronize the hardware clock with the system clock.
 {: .fs-5 .fw-300}

 ## Table of contents